<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 Note that tax amounts must be transferred to the tax office bi-monthly within the 15th of the following tax period.

-For more information: Do the right things when doing business in Norway
+Also ready: Do the right things when doing business in Norway

 The tax office carries out automatic checks for every a-melding that is submitted.